aistomin/aistomin.github.io/_posts/2016-02-01-jenkins-sdk-idea.markdown

 - Do you think somebody needs such a library?
 - Would you like to help me with implementation?
-- Hey, dude!
-You're just wasting your time!
+- Don't you think that it's just a wasting of time?

 Have a good time and happy coding everybody!